flood-io/element/packages/element/docs/README.md

 ![Upload your script to Tricentis Flood](examples/images/upload-script.png)

 Continue learning more Flood Element techniques by starting with our API documentation.
-The main entry point to all tests is the <[Browser]> class and a great place to get a feel for the capabilities of each test.
+The main entry point to all tests is the <[Browser]> class and it's a great place to get a feel for the capabilities of each test.

 # Why?